+- 2.1 The Numbers

+- 2.2 Tourism Markets for Restaurants

-- 2.1 The Numbers (page 6) - 2.2 Some Restaurant Industry Norms (page 8) - 2.3 Trends in the Restaurant Industry (page 9) - 2.4 Helpful Resources (page 12)
+- 2.3 Some Restaurant Industry Norms

+- 2.4 Trends and Issues in the Restaurant Industry

+- 2.5 Helpful Resources

-- The food and beverage sector is an important part of Nova Scotia's economy. - ❖ Visitors to Nova Scotia can be a valuable market for food & beverage operations. - Industry operating norms indicate that the average operating profit for all food services & drinking places is 5%; 3% for full service restaurants and 7% for limited service eating places.
+- The food and beverage sector is an important part of Nova Scotia's economy. - Visitors to Nova Scotia can be a valuable market for food & beverage operations. - Industry operating norms indicate that the average operating profit for all food services & drinking places is 5%; 4% for full service restaurants and 5% for limited service eating places.